-When it comes to investments and personal finance management, there are a number of options available in India.
-Based on your risk profile, risk appetite and liquidity requirements there are options like fixed or term deposits, postal deposits, recurring deposits, mutual funds, equities, gold investments, properties, bonds, commodity trading etc.
+When it comes to investments and personal finance management, there are quite a few options and instruments available in India.
+Based on your risk profile, risk appetite and liquidity requirements there are options like fixed or term deposits, postal deposits, recurring deposits, mutual funds (equity based), equities, gold investments, real estate, bonds etc.

 As for the equity market linked investment opportunities, open-ended mutual funds are probably one of the easiest to pick and dispose (liquidity).
-Though, investing in mutual funds still has stock market linked risks, you are allowing your fund manager and fund house (e.g. HDFC, Reliance Capital, SBI etc) to manage and reduce that risk for you.
+Though, investing in mutual funds still has stock market linked risks, you are managing and reducing that risk by allowing your fund manager and fund house (e.g. HDFC, Reliance Capital, SBI etc) make investment decisions for you.

 Investing in mutual funds through SIP (Systematic Investment Plan) for longer term will reduce these market linked risks further.
 Just in case you do not know what a SIP is, here’s the definition:

-SIP is a method of investing regularly in a mutual fund.
-It’s very similar to a recurring deposit whereby the investment amount is the same for each deposit, but you get a varying number of mutual fund units based on the current market price of the particular fund.
+SIP is a method of investing regularly (e.g. monthly) in a mutual fund.
+It’s very similar to a recurring deposit whereby the investment amount is the same for each deposit, but you get to purchase a varying number of mutual fund units based on the current market price of the particular fund.

 For example, when you open a SIP with Reliance Growth Fund for 2 years with a monthly recurring deposit of say Rs.1000/-, the amount that you invest per month is always fixed.
 But for a particular month, the Reliance Growth Fund’s market price (called NAV or Net Asset Value) may be Rs.
 450 and some other month it may be Rs.
 250 based on the equity market fluctuations.
 Hence, the number of units that you receive per month also varies.
 For example, when the mutual fund NAV is 450/- you get only 2.22 units for your thousand rupees where as when the NAV is 250/- you get 4 units (1000 / 250 = 4).